Dirty Keto Explained: What It Is, Risks & When It Might Work

 In contrast, someone following a clean keto diet might adhere to the keto macros with a micronutrient-rich, whole-food-based meal of grilled salmon, sliced avocado, and steamed vegetables topped with grass-fed butter.

-It’s true that restricting carbs can put your body in a state of ketosis which comes with impressive fat-burning and brain-boosting benefits, but ignoring food quality and skipping out on important micronutrients will likely cause major vitamin deficiencies in the long-term.
+Restricting carbs can indeed put your body in a state of ketosis, which comes with impressive fat-burning and brain-boosting benefits, but ignoring food quality and skipping out on important micronutrients will likely cause major vitamin deficiencies in the long term.

 Can You Lose Weight on Dirty Keto?